nomad-software/nomad.uk.net/markdown/articles/alternative-function-syntax-in-d-banner.md

 <script src="https://gist.github.com/nomad-software/ac593726cd73751708d686a1a729fa50.js"></script>

-Above, the [overloading](https://en.wikipedia.org/wiki/Function_overloading) of <code>bar</code> simulates a property quite nicely as both defined functions can be called without parens.
+Above, the [overloading](https://en.wikipedia.org/wiki/Function_overloading) of `bar` simulates a property quite nicely as both defined functions can be called without parens.

-This behavior is further enhanced by a compiler command line argument <code>-property</code> which only allows this alternative syntax on member functions marked with the <code>@property</code> attribute.
+This behavior is further enhanced by a compiler command line argument `-property` which only allows this alternative syntax on member functions marked with the `@property` attribute.
 There is [quite a controversy surrounding this](http://forum.dlang.org/thread/uskutitmqgdfjeusrtfv@forum.dlang.org) so use with care.

 ### Template parameters